Recommendations

 Keats House

 Lover of poetry?
-Don't miss the house where John Keats wrote some of his best-loved poems is a pilgrimage site for visitors from all over the world.
+Don't miss the house where John Keats wrote some of his best-loved poems, which is a pilgrimage site for visitors from all over the world.
 This low, pale villa in North Hampstead was Keats's home from 1818 to 1820 and where he fell in love with Fanny Brawne, the girl next door.
 The museum charts his tragic life and early death at the age of 25 in Rome from tuberculosis.
 Mementoes of the ardent young man include drawings, paintings and original letters, together with keepsakes of Fanny’s, including her engagement ring.

 09